310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 But it <em>is</em> possible that one of my fans came over, ‘cause they might’ve known me as the “super handsome greengrocer guy”…[^3]

-Either way, the shock of losing “Tropical Island Troppeys” won’t disappear by sinking myself into depression… so maybe I’ll help out a little as a breather…
+Either way, the shock of losing ‘Tropical Troppeys’ won’t disappear by sinking myself into depression… so maybe I’ll help out a little as a breather…
 {% endbubble %}

 <div class="msr-narration">